COVID-19 Hotline: 916-875-2400

 We all need to do our part to slow the spread of COVID-19

 Please review the latest Sacramento County Public Health Order issued by Health Officer, Dr. Olivia Kasirye.
 The Public Health Order continues to reinforce the direction that all individuals stay home as much as possible and carry on with social distancing protocols while beginning to relax restrictions on lower-risk businesses and is consistent with the State of California guidance for reopening.
 Get industry specific guidance from SacCounty EMD.
-The Sacramento County Health Order includes face coverings and recommends the CDPH guidance on the use of cloth face coverings to protect others from being infected by those without symptoms.
+The Sacramento County Health Order includes face coverings and the state has issued updated guidance on the wearing of face coverings to protect others from being infected by those without symptoms.
 Do you have questions about the Public Health Order?
 Call the County's COVID-19 Hotline: 916-875-2400.
 Do you want to report a violation of the Public Health Officer Order?
 Call 3-1-1, or email, SacCo311@custhelp.com.